If you prefer to be under the water than above you won’t be disappointed in BunGeo.

 The Lena is home to some stunning coral and divers have recorded more than 100 species of marine life.
 If you have your PADI put this tour on your bucket list!
 A number of operators conduct diving tours of the wreck including Octopus Garden Dive Charters.

-Or grab your snorkel and goggles and check out the reef and basalt rock formation closer to shore in the BunGeo, including Leschenault Peninsula near Australind, Wyalup-Rocky Point and Hungry Hollow in Bunbury, and off Binningup Beach.
+Or grab your snorkel and goggles and check out the reef and basalt rock formation closer to shore in the BunGeo, including Leschenault Peninsula near Australind, The Huts near Stratham, Wyalup-Rocky Point and Hungry Hollow in Bunbury, and off Binningup Beach.